Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_killer_update_scoreboard                1       // Whether killers show dead players as missing in action (Is ignored if ttt_independents_update_scoreboard is set to 1)

 // Zombie
-ttt_zombies_are_monsters                    0       // Whether zombies should be treated as members of the monster team (rather than the independent team) ttt_zombies_are_traitors                    0       // Whether zombies should be treated as members of the traitors team (rather than the independent team) ttt_zombie_round_chance                     0.1     // The chance that a "zombie round" will occur where all players who would have been traitors are made zombies instead.
-Only usable when "ttt_zombies_are_traitors" is set to "1" ttt_zombie_vision_enable                    0       // Whether zombies have their special vision highlights enabled ttt_zombie_spit_enable                      1       // Whether zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether zombies have their leap attack enabled
+ttt_zombie_is_monster                       0       // Whether zombies should be treated as members of the monster team (rather than the independent team) ttt_zombie_is_traitor                       0       // Whether zombies should be treated as members of the traitors team (rather than the independent team) ttt_zombie_round_chance                     0.1     // The chance that a "zombie round" will occur where all players who would have been traitors are made zombies instead.
+Only usable when "ttt_zombie_is_traitor" is set to "1" ttt_zombie_vision_enable                    0       // Whether zombies have their special vision highlights enabled ttt_zombie_spit_enable                      1       // Whether zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether zombies have their leap attack enabled